ashishabr/Time-Converter-Application/documentation.md

 # Introduction:

-* Welcome to the Date Converter and Difference Finder web application!
+* Welcome to the Time Bridge!
 This project aims to provide a user-friendly interface for converting strings or timestamps to proper dates, with the flexibility to choose date formats and timezones.
 Additionally, it offers a feature to find the difference between two dates, either by selecting them or using natural language processing (NLP).
 Features:

 # Input Tab: